• RECIPES

 Reverse Sear Beef Tenderloin freshly seared on a platter with fresh thyme

-The day before cooking, prepar the tenderloin with butcher’s twine.
+The day before cooking, prepare the tenderloin with butcher’s twine.
 Tie butcher’s knots at about 1 to 1 ½-in intervals and place on a platter or baking sheet, rub with ½ tablespoon salt, then wrap and place in the fridge overnight (at least 12 hours, no more than 48).

 With the oven rack in the center, preheat to 225F.
 Remove the plastic from the roast and bake until 120F for rare or 125F for medium-rare on an instant read thermometer (about 2 hours or so).
 Allow the meat to rest and slightly rise in temp for about 5-10 minutes.